The Massive Flat Space Limit of Cosmological Correlators: Cosmological Phonon Collider

 which can be canceled by adding a $\phi^4$ counter term to the action of the conformally coupled field.
 From this point forward, we assume that this subtraction has been performed, and $G_\text{SB}$ denotes the remaining finite part of the loop graph, namely the first term in Eq.\,\eqref{GSB}.

 In the context of the $\pi$ three-point function, the corresponding counterterms are $\dot{\pi}^3$ for the SB1 diagram and $\dot{\pi}(\partial_i\pi)^2$ for the SB2 diagram.
 The operator $\dot{\pi}\sigma^2$ also induces a one-loop contribution to the two-point function of $\pi$, resulting in a divergence that must be canceled by a quadratic counterterm of the form $\dot{\pi}^2$.
 This quadratic operator effectively modifies the speed of sound, ensuring that the coefficient of the $\dot{\pi}(\partial_i\pi)^2$ operator in the Lagrangian (Eq.\,\eqref{EFTpi}) does not change.
-Of course, this consistency is not accidental; it reflects the underlying non-linearly realized boost symmetry, which holds to all orders in the loop expansion. \\
+In other words, this coefficient is protected by the underlying non-linearly realized boost, which holds to all orders in the loop expansion. \\

 \textbf{Mellin transformation.} In order to evaluate the time integral in Eq.\,\eqref{FSBSEfinal}, it is useful to exploit the Mellin transformations of $G_{\text{SE,SB}}(\vec{p}_E^2)$ as a function of $p_E=\sqrt{\vec{p}_E^2}>0$, where $\vec{p}_E=(ip_0,p_i)$ is the $d-$ dimensional Euclidean momentum.
 The Mellin transformation of the SE diagram is well defined and is given by